-To learn more about our assessment, fitting, and consultation processes, Prosthetic Energy can help.
+To learn more about our assessment, fitting, and consultation processes, PBO Group Prosthetics Bracing Orthotics can help.
 Here is a series of common questions for customers looking for prosthetic limbs, supplies and skin products.
 See what our customers commonly ask our professionals in Scarborough, Mississauga, Guelph and Etobicoke.
 Give us a call, or book a consultation with our prosthetists today.

 1. What are prosthetic limbs made from?